 Water softener installation and maintenance costs vary from manufacturer to manufacturer.
 Sometimes, it’s worth paying that extra $100 or so for a system that is highly acclaimed for its efficiency and durability – but if you have reason to believe a water softener isn’t worth its advertising price, it’s probably best to avoid it.

 With varying capacity comes varying unit size.
 Once you’ve determined a location to store your water softener, you’ll need to make some careful measurements of the available space, and match this up to the water softeners you’re considering purchasing.

 A bypass valve is used to switch off water supply to your water softener, while still allowing water to flow through your home’s pipes and into your appliances.
 You might need a bypass valve to allow you to cut off water while you’re carrying out maintenance on your water softener.
-It’s also useful to have a bypass valve to manually divert water away from a water softener while it’s regenerating.
+It’s also useful to have a bypass valve to manually divert water away from a water softener while it’s in its regeneration cycle.

 The best water softeners for home and business use should be certified by one of two independent organisations: the Water Quality Association or NSF International.
 While certification is not a legal requirement, it generally looks good for a manufacturer to successfully certify a product they’re selling.

-Keep in mind that salt based water softeners can achieve WQA or NSF International certification, but because salt free water softeners don’t actually remove calcium and magnesium ions from water, it’s far more difficult to test their credibility.
-For this reason, salt free water softeners aren’t usually certified by the WQA or NSF International.
+Keep in mind that salt based water softeners can achieve WQA or NSF International certification, but because water conditioners don’t actually remove magnesium and calcium ions from water, it’s far more difficult to test their credibility.
+For this reason, water conditioners aren’t usually certified by the WQA or NSF International.

 How to install your water softener